Jellyfish

 Important Class Information

-- Our PE days are Tuesdays and Wednesdays.
+• Our PE days are Wednesdays and Fridays.
 Children must wear PE kit on these days.

-- Home learning will go out on Tuesdays and must be returned on Mondays.
-The pages in the CGP books will be posted in the Jellyfish Home Learning section.
+• Home learning will be pages in the CGP books and will be posted in the Jellyfish Home Learning section.
+Books go out on a Tuesday and should be brought back in on the following Monday.

-- Reading must be completed at least 3 times a week with a comment in the reading diaries.
+• Reading must be completed at least 3 times a week with a comment in the reading planners.
+Dojo points will be awarded for reading and taken away for not reading enough.

 Our Learning